Chase Dental Sleepcare

 Sleep apnea is a common condition affecting about 22 million patients in the United States.
 Sleep apnea can impact your overall health and cause excessive daytime sleepiness.
 If you experience symptoms like snoring or difficulty staying asleep, the dental sleep specialists at Chase Dental SleepCare can help you find the right treatment for your condition.
-Chase Dental SleepCare has several locations throughout New York: East Meadow, Commack, Williston Park, and Hicksville in Long Island; Oakland Gardens and Sunnyside in Queens; Lenox Hill and the Upper East Side in Manhattan; Midwood in Brooklyn; Staten Island; and Scarsdale, New York.
+Chase Dental SleepCare has several locations throughout New York: East Meadow, Commack, Williston Park, and Hicksville in Long Island; Oakland Gardens and Sunnyside in Queens; Lenox Hill and the Upper East Side in Manhattan; Midwood in Brooklyn; Staten Island; and Scarsdale and Medford, New York.
 To schedule your assessment, call one of the offices today or book your appointment online.

 Sleep apnea is a potentially dangerous condition that causes your breathing to repeatedly stop as you sleep.
 The two most common types of sleep apnea are obstructive sleep apnea (OSA) and central sleep apnea (CSA).